Stripe-faced wood quail: Description

 The stripe-faced wood quail is 26 to 28 cm long.
 Males are estimated to weigh 311 g and females 324 g.
 The male has a brown face with a patch of bare red skin around the eye and a black line under it.
 The crown and crest are chestnut with a buff border.
 The back and rump are brown with black vermiculation.
 The throat is buff with white streaks and the breast and belly are brown with white diamond-shaped spots.
 The female is similar, but is paler brown above and more rufous below.

 Distribution and habitat

 The stripe-faced wood quail is found on the east slope of the Andes in southeastern Peru's Cuzco and Puno Provinces and western Bolivia's La Paz and Cochabamba Departments.
 It inhabits subtropical montane forest that has many tree ferns, bamboos, and epiphytes.
 The forest varieties include primary and young secondary forest and stunted cloudforest; it is also found in clearings, wet meadows, and gulleys.
 In elevation it typically ranges from 1000 to 3300 m but is occasionally found as low as 800 m in Peru.

 Behavior

 Feeding

 No information about the stripe-faced wood quail's foraging behavior or diet has been published.

 Breeding

 Almost nothing is known about the stripe-faced wood quail's breeding phenology.
 It has been noted singing regularly during May in Bolivia.
+The eggs measure 3.8 x 2.68 cm in length and width.